Skip to main content

 Partner Exchanges and International Forum Participation

-As part of our Indigenous Community Media Program and the Keepers of the Earth Fund, we continue to facilitate the exchange of experiences of community partners through visits and training.
-Our strategic plan calls for the creation of exchange opportunities with organizations in different regions.
-For instance, organizations with expertise in land defense and Free, Prior and Informed Consent visit other communities affected by palm oil, hydroelectric, and mining projects to share their stories and strategies.
+In collaboration with our Community Media Program and the Keepers of the Earth Fund, we continue to facilitate the exchange of experiences of community partners through visits and trainings.
+Our new strategic planning aims to create and exchange opportunities with organizations in different areas or different regions.
+For instance, organizations with land defense and FPIC experiences visit communities that have been vulnerable to resource extraction, hydroelectric and mining projects.

-Every year, we support our partners at international conferences where they can share their work and experiences as Indigenous organizations and changemakers in their communities.
-These international fora include events at the regional level such as communication summits, and at a global level with their participation at the United Nations Permanent Forum on Indigenous Issues and many others.
+Every year, we support our partners by accompanying them to international fora where they can share their work and experiences as Indigenous organizations and changemakers in their communities.
+These spaces include, for example, the United Nations Permanent Forum on Indigenous Issues and the UNFCCC COP.